Please scroll down to find the grade level you are looking for or click here for a printable list.

 2) Provide evidence and analyze data that plants and animals have traits inherited from parents and that variations of these traits exist in a group of similar organisms.

-5.LS4: Biological Change: Unity and Diversity
+5.LS4: Biological change: Unity and Diversity

-2) Use evidence to construct an explanation for how variations in characteristics among individuals within the same species may provide advantages to these individuals in their survival and reproduction.
+1) Use evidence to construct an explanation for how variations in characteristics among individuals within the same species may provide advantages to these individuals in their survival and reproduction.

 5.ESS1: Earth’s Place in the Universe